agussman/agussman.github.io/security_plus_syo501.md

     * Waiting for a time or event
     * Usually made by someone on the inside
 * 1.2 Attack Types
+  * Sideloading
+    * Installing software on a mobile device via non-traditional channels
   * Vishing
     * voice phishing
   * Pass the Hash Attack